Belarus Government Revenue, Expenditure and Finance

 1992 - 2016 | Yearly | BYN mn | World Bank

 BY: Net Investment in Nonfinancial Assets data was reported at 767.494 BYN mn in 2016.
 This records an increase from the previous number of 746.363 BYN mn for 2015.
-BY: Net Investment in Nonfinancial Assets data is updated yearly, averaging 117.345 BYN mn from Dec 1992 to 2016, with 25 observations.
+BY: Net Investment in Nonfinancial Assets data is updated yearly, averaging 117.345 BYN mn from Dec 1992 (Median) to 2016, with 25 observations.
 The data reached an all-time high of 869.678 BYN mn in 2013 and a record low of 0.000 BYN mn in 1992.
 BY: Net Investment in Nonfinancial Assets data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Belarus – Table BY.World Bank.WDI: Government Revenue, Expenditure and Finance.
 Net investment in government nonfinancial assets includes fixed assets, inventories, valuables, and nonproduced assets.
 Nonfinancial assets are stores of value and provide benefits either through their use in the production of goods and services or in the form of property income and holding gains.
 Net investment in nonfinancial assets also includes consumption of fixed capital.;International Monetary Fund, Government Finance Statistics Yearbook and data files.;;

 Last Frequency Range